ningyixue/AIPI590/README.md

 Author: Jay Lin, Joanne Xiao, Ningyi Xue

 Business Understanding
-Problem to Solve<br />
+Problem to Solve
-- New York is most favorable places for tourists: 65.2 m visitors in 2018<br />
+- New York is most favorable places for tourists: 65.2 m visitors in 2018
 - Help tourists to make decisions that fulfill their need and help them have a better experience during their trips in New York by adding new metrics: safety (crimes within 2 miles), convenience (subway stations within 5 miles), availability within a year
 Current State
 - Airbnb names can be misleading by containing certain characteristics in the listing description, like “close to subway”, “convenient”, “safe and quite”, etc.
 - Airbnb booking system is inconsistent with unclear definition
 - Recommends rooms partly based on the number of reviews and the ratings by customers; customer ratings might be biased:
     - Owners of listings might offer incentives for customers for high review
     - The most reviews are more recommended but the less reviewed could offer better service
-- Customer ratings are given based on these metrics: Cleanliness, Staff & Service, Amenities, Property condition & facilities Key Stakeholders
+    - Customer ratings are given based on these metrics: Cleanliness, Staff & Service, Amenities, Property condition & facilities
+Key Stakeholders
 - Tourists and business travelers that prefer at-home experience during their trips in New York
 - Owners of the Airbnb listings and the hotels